petrushchako/Docker/Docker Foundations Professional Certificate/LearningDockerCompose.md

       args:
         REGION: us-east-1
 ```
-- `context`: Specifies the build directory.
+- `context`: Specifies the build directory (location of the Dockerfile)
 - `args`: Defines a list of build arguments.
 - Arguments follow the syntax `ARG_NAME=VALUE` with no spaces.